Publish your app to the Azure AD app gallery

 Step 4 - Create your Azure tenant and test your app

 You will need an Azure AD tenant in order to test your app.
 To set up your development environment, see Quickstart: Set up a tenant.

 Alternatively, an Azure AD tenant comes with every Microsoft 365 subscription.
 To set up a free Microsoft 365 development environment, see Join the Microsoft 365 Developer Program.

-Once you have a tenant, you need to enable and test single-sign on access.
+Once you have a tenant, test single-sign on and provisioning.

 For OIDC or Oath applications, Register your application as a multi-tenant application.
 Select the Accounts in any organizational directory and personal Microsoft accounts option in Supported Account types.

 For SAML- and WS-Fed-based applications, you Configure SAML-based Single sign-on applications using a generic SAML template in Azure AD.